josh-minch/pong/readme.md

 An unfinished implementation of Pong and an accompanying VGA controller built with Verilog, tested to work on the Digilent BASYS2 FPGA board.

-##Game and control details:
+###Game and control details:

-Use the first two switches to select if the paddles are person or AI controlled and move the paddles up and down with the four buttons.
+Use the first two switches to select if the paddles are person or AI controlled; move the paddles up and down with the four buttons.
 Scores for each player are displayed on the 7-segment display.
 Last switch activates lulz-mode.

-##Module Hierarchy:
+###Module Hierarchy:

     vga_top
     |---generate_sync_pulses